 And now, instead of a communal hunting and gathering effort, you’ve got a pyramid-shaped division of labor – a few priests and nobles at the peak, a small cadre of loyal warriors just below them, a few dozen skilled artisans in the middle, hundreds of unskilled farm laborers below them… and at the very bottom, thousands of miserable slaves.

-This basic pattern has played out countless times, in almost every region of the world.
+This basic pattern has played out countless times, in almost every region of our planet.

 It happened in Egypt and Mesopotamia, in sub-Saharan Africa, in almost every corner of Europe, in the river valleys of India and China, in Madagascar and the islands of Oceania, in the jungles of South America, and in Mesoamerica and Mexico.